-Master's Thesis or Project (675, 676, 697, and 698 courses)
+Master's Thesis or Project

 Master's study is separated into a thesis and supporting research or a project as defined by the individual department.
 Specific departmental requirements in accordance with disciplinary conventions govern the completion of a thesis or project.
-Enrollments in 675, 676, or 698 courses are supervised by the chair of the student's graduate advisory committee.
-The completion of a thesis or other terminal project and the supporting research for the topic will receive 3-8 units of master's Study credit, and enrollment in 675, 676, or 698 courses is required.
+Enrollments in these courses are supervised by the chair of the student's graduate advisory committee.
+The completion of a thesis or other terminal project and the supporting research for the topic will receive 3-8 units of master's Study credit, and enrollment in the research and thesis/project courses is required.
 Normally, enrollment is limited to candidates in a master's degree program.
 The units awarded for a thesis or project are determined by the academic department offering the degree.
-However, in no case may a student enroll in, or receive credit for, more units of 675, 676, or 698 courses than are required for the student's individual program.
+However, in no case may a student enroll in, or receive credit for, more units of these courses than are required for the student's individual program.
 All thesis or project enrollments are assigned a grade of NR ("No Report") until all program requirements are completed.
 A grade of CR is assigned upon successful completion of all requirements for the master's degree.
+An NR assigned to a course must be replaced with a CR within the time period allowed for the completion of the master's degree.
 Failure to complete the work within the specified time period will result in a grade of NC.